How to Optimize Your Restaurant's Website for Better Engagement

 Your website visitors should be able to find what they’re looking for in seconds.
 Whether it’s your menu, location, or online reservation system, clear and intuitive navigation is key to keeping users engaged.

-- Clear categories like "Menu," "About Us," "Reservations," and "Contact."
+- Include essential pages like "Menu," "About Us," "Contact," and "Reservations."

-3. Showcase a High-Quality Menu
+3. Showcase a High-Quality, Up-to-Date Menu

 Menu Optimization Tips: